Reflecting on my three month sabbatical

 Read more from Millan Singh

-A Hero's Journey Tuesday, October 29, 2024 Hey there Reader, Hold on a minute.
+A Hero's Journey Thursday, November 21, 2024 Hey there Reader, Hold on a minute.
 This can't be right.
 Am I actually writing another issue of A Hero's Journey one week after the last one???
 No, that can't be.
 Let's see, the last issue was published on—checks notes—July 3rd, 2023...and today is...July 10th, 2023.
 Huh, imagine that...
 All jokes aside, it has been far too long since I last published two issues back-to-back, and it feels good to do it again.
-I don't want to jinx myself, but maybe I...
+I don't want to jinx myself, but maybe...